W427697/Discord-/docs/extensions.md

 ### Addons

-With an addon, you can introduce new methods to react-storybook story creation API.
+With an addon, you can introduce new methods to the story creation API.
 For an example, you can achieve the above centered component functionality with an addon like this:

 ```js
 import React from 'react';